 Paul gives us an example to follow when bringing correction to the people of God.
-He first reminds them of the truth and goes for the heart and relationship.
-Are you following the example of Paul when you bring correction to the Christians in your life, to your family, to individuals you are responsible for?
+He first reminds them of the truth while he goes for the heart and relationship.
+Are you following the example of Paul when you bring correction to the Christians in your life, to your family, and to the individuals you are responsible for?

 The Christians in the Roman church are not free from sin, but they are impacting the world for Christ.
 Paul has heard of the faith of the Christians in Rome in his journeys throughout the world.
 Paul tells the Roman Christians he is thanking God through Jesus Christ because their faith is proclaimed in all the world.